EuropeHost/dcpic.eu/README.md

 # dcpics.eu
-FREE Laravel Discord Image Host Source
+FREE Laravel Discord Image and Video(mp4) Host Source
 ---
 you have to run `php artisan storage:link` to be able to use the internal storage as in the public/storage folder